Pick any charity or non–profit organisation you know, and imagine a new entrant springs up in their sector.

 In an ideal world, nobody would run short of cash.
 In reality, millions do every week.
 Payday lenders help to get the car fixed, the flat heated and the children fed.
 Decisions aren’t driven by APRs or best buy comparisons.
 They’re about borrowing £100 now and paying back £120 at the end of the month.

-To succeed with a new offering that competes in this market, the Church of England (or any entrant), must get three things right.
+To succeed in this market, any organisation – whether or not they’re seeking profits – must get three things right.

 First, go national